ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 # microk8s kubectl uncordon pi01
 ```

-- This command will show you the state of each node and you will see that my master nodes are `SchedulingDisabled`
+- This command will show you the state of each node

 ```shell
 kubectl get nodes